naschidaniel/fly-tirol/content_flytirol/ausbildung/paragleiterschein-theoriekurs__en.md

 description: The paraglider license allows you to fly nationally and internationally in all flight areas and is based on the completed basic course and high-altitude seminar.
 The prerequisites for this are a minimum of 40 high-altitude flights.
 The completion of this course includes a written theory exam and a practical flight exam.
 location: Westendorf
 image: /media/training/paraglider-license.jpg
-theory: 20 theory units
+theorie: 20 theory units
-practice: –
+praxis: –
 order: 4
 ---